grycap/im/README.md

 ### 1.3.1 FROM PIP

+**WARNING: The SOAPpy distributed with pip does not work correctly so you must install the packages 'python-soappy' or 'SOAPp'y before installing the IM with pip.**

-**WARNING: In some GNU/Linux distributions (RHEL 6 or equivalents) you must uninstall the packages python-paramiko and python-crypto before installing the IM with pip.**
+**WARNING: In some GNU/Linux distributions (RHEL 6 or equivalents) you must uninstall the packages 'python-paramiko' and 'python-crypto' before installing the IM with pip.**

 You only have to install the IM package through the pip tool.